 As your child grows, your child will probably need more than one operation.
 But the problem is normally fixed by the time a child is a teen.
 Although surgery often leaves scars, the palate usually heals well and leaves few signs of the cleft.
 A child's facial bones most often grow as expected, and the child speaks more clearly.

-Some children who have a cleft palate need more treatment for other problems, such as speech, hearing, or teeth problems; sinus and ear infections; and problems from surgery.
+Some children need treatment for other problems, such as speech, hearing, or teeth problems; sinus and ear infections; or problems from surgery.

 How can you care for your child?